 What the experience entails

-- Long hours are almost a given; however, they are more likely when you work at a large, international or corporate/finance-focused firm.
+Long hours are often a given; however, they are more likely when you work at a large, international or corporate/finance-focused firm.
 They are less likely at smaller domestic advisory or boutique firms and firms outside the big cities.

-- You’re not guaranteed a job at the end of it.
+You’re not guaranteed a job at the end of it.
 If you’ve done well, the firm will retain you on qualification, finding you a job in a department that you’ve come to love... or one that needs new junior lawyers.
 The firm that trained you is not obligated to keep you; your contract with the firm is for the period of your training only.
-Our research into the firms featured in this guide shows that 80.7% of qualifying trainees stayed at their firms in 2015; the rest either elected to look elsewhere or were forced to.
+Our research into the firms featured in this guide shows that around 80% of qualifying trainees stayed at their firms in 2016; the rest either elected to look elsewhere or were forced to.